wish-eq/sds-final-project-voting/README.md

    ```bash
    sudo nano /boot/firmware/cmdline.txt
    ```
-3. Add the following to the end of the file:
+3. Add the following line to the end of the file:
    ```
    cgroup_memory=1 cgroup_enable=memory
    ```